-Tables 6a through 6h provide demographic information for total enrollment by route and higher education segments.
-In addition, there are tables to show five-year trend of total enrollment by demographic data by segments.
-Table 6a displays total enrollment by gender, race/ethnicity for the reporting year 2019-20.
-Data indicate that both Alternative routes had more male candidates enrolled (30.4 percent and 31.5 percent, respectively) compared to the Traditional route (25.8 percent).
+Tables 6a through 6l provide demographic information for total enrollment, including the subset of program completers, by route and higher education segments.
+In addition, there are tables to show five-year trend of total enrollment by demographic data and by segments.
+Table 6a displays total enrollment by gender and race/ethnicity for the reporting year 2020-21.
+Data indicate that both Alternative routes had more male candidates enrolled (28.1 percent and 31.9 percent, respectively) compared to the Traditional route (25.1 percent).
 There were variations in the ethnic distribution of total enrollment by route as well.
-Hispanic candidates consisted of about one-third enrollment - 33.1 percent for Traditional route, 30 percent for Alternative IHE-based route, and 31.7 percent for Alternative LEA-based route.
-The proportion of candidates who identified themselves as White was less than half the total enrollment for all three routes - 38.8 percent for Traditional route, 42.5 percent for Alternative IHE-based route, and 45.5 percent for Alternative LEA-based route.
-The proportion of Asian candidates was higher in the Traditional route compared to Alternative routes, while the proportion of Black or African American candidates was higher in the Alternative routes (by about one to two percentage points) compared to the Traditional route.
+Hispanic/Latino of any race candidates consisted of about one-third enrollment - 35 percent for Traditional route, 31.4 percent for Alternative IHE-based route, and 32.3 percent for Alternative LEA-based route.
+The proportion of candidates who identified themselves as White was less than half the total enrollment for all three routes - 37.5 percent for Traditional route, 36.2 percent for Alternative IHE-based route, and 42.4 percent for Alternative LEA-based route.
+The proportion of Asian candidates was higher in the Traditional route compared to Alternative routes (by about two to three percentage points), while the proportion of Black or African American candidates was higher in the Alternative routes (by about three percentage points) compared to the Traditional route.

 Table 6a.
-Gender, Race/Ethnicity of Total Enrollment (Enrolled Candidates and Program Completers) by Route, 2019-20
+Gender, Race/Ethnicity of Total Enrollment (Enrolled Candidates and Program Completers) by Route, 2020-21